telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 ## Registrations

-Orion implements registrations management as described in the NGSIv2 specification, except the following aspects:
+Orion implements registration management as described in the NGSIv2 specification, except for the following aspects:

 * `PATCH /v2/registration/<id>` is not implemented.
-Thus, registrations cannot be updated directly, i.e. updates have to be done deleting and re-creating the registration.
+Thus, registrations cannot be updated directly.
+I.e., updates must be done deleting and re-creating the registration.
 Please see [this issue](https://github.com/telefonicaid/fiware-orion/issues/3007) about this.
 * `idPattern` and `typePattern` are not implemented.
 This is similar to NGSIv1 registrations, where isPattern is not implemented.
 * The only valid `supportedForwardingMode` is `all`.
-Trying to use any other will end in a 501 Not Implemented error response.
+Trying to use any other value will end in a 501 Not Implemented error response.
 Please see [this issue](https://github.com/telefonicaid/fiware-orion/issues/3106) about this.
 * The `expression` field (within `dataProvided`) is not supported.
 The field is simply ignored.
 Please see [this issue](https://github.com/telefonicaid/fiware-orion/issues/3107) about it.
-* The `inactive` value for `status` is not supported, i.e. the field is stored/retrieved correctly, but registration is always active, even when the value is `invalid`.
+* The `inactive` value for `status` is not supported.
+I.e., the field is stored/retrieved correctly, but the registration is always active, even when the value is `inactive`.
 Please see [this issue](https://github.com/telefonicaid/fiware-orion/issues/3108) about it.

 Orion implements an additional field `legacyForwarding` (within `provider`) not included in NGSIv2 specification.
 If the value of `legacyForwarding` is `true` then NGSIv1-based query/update will be used for forwarding requests associated to that registration.
-However, by the time being NGSIv2-based forwarding has not been defined (see [this issue](https://github.com/telefonicaid/fiware-orion/issues/3068) about it) so the only valid option is to use always `"legacyForwarding": true` (otherwise a 501 Not Implemented error response will be get).
+However, for the time being, NGSIv2-based forwarding has not been defined (see [this issue](https://github.com/telefonicaid/fiware-orion/issues/3068) about it) so the only valid option is to always use `"legacyForwarding": true` (otherwise a 501 Not Implemented error response will be the result).

 [Top](#top)